qwertymash/gateify/README.md

 roadmap:
 - maybe make it so that a gate opens only after a while after respawn (maybe)
 - try to fix the glitchy message not showing translation
+- maybe make it so every gate can have a configurable amount of time to stay open (not being the same for both)

 DOWNLOAD THIS PLUGIN TODAY!!
 RUINING ALL SCP SL SERVERS ALIKE SINCE 2025™️